GPS Satellites: The Complete Guide to Global system Satellite Systems

 • Space-based PNT services expand beyond basic positioning

-• 5G integration enables enhanced urban positioning
+• 5G integration enables system urban positioning

 IoT devices benefit from improved signal processing while new security measures protect against signal spoofing attempts.